bmedicke/anki-decks/readme.md

 Here are the published documents, in case you would like to generate the decks yourself.

+You'll need to install the Anki Desktop App, add the anki-remote-decks plugin and then add the links as remote sources.

 * MCS (Master IT-Security)
   * Semester 1
     * [SECOP](https://docs.google.com/document/d/e/2PACX-1vRSV466DDMxEO12970Rrs2ZLLO-MwK1gXR2AqkGqP0y36rr06GjAhDP9PkWkQcZsRdwsg5APaUMnEJV/pub) (Secure Operating Systems)